hkolbeck/mirror-cache/README.md

 Both cases result in caches often larger than the dataset backing them, while producing a bimodal latency distribution as some calls require an external lookup.
-This library presents a set or map like interface over a structure guaranteed to hold the full backing dataset in memory, with a background thread polling the backend for changes and atomically swapping them in.
+This library presents a set, map, or user-defined interface over a structure guaranteed to hold the full backing dataset in memory, with a background thread polling the backend for changes and atomically swapping them in.
 Should the backing store become unavailable, operation can continue as normal, albeit with stale values.

 This library is best suited to problems where the underlying data changes infrequently and there is a tolerance for slightly stale values, similar to any caching use-case.